steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-assemblers.md

 An `Assembler` implementation is required for every packaging specification you wish to support.
-For example, if you want to produce [BagIt packages](https://tools.ietf.org/html/rfc8493) and [DSpace METS packages](https://wiki.duraspace.org/display/DSPACE/DSpaceMETSSIPProfile), you would need two `Assembler` implementations, each one responsible for producing packages that comport with their respective specifications.
+For example, if you want to produce [BagIt packages](https://tools.ietf.org/html/rfc8493) and [DSpace METS packages](https://wiki.duraspace.org/display/DSPACE/DSpaceMETSSIPProfile), you would need two `Assembler` implementations, each one responsible for producing packages that align with their respective specifications.

 Another reason to develop an `Assembler` is to control how the metadata of a submission is mapped into your package.
 For example, if your DSpace installation requires custom metadata elements, you would need to develop or extend an